rcpch/national-paediatric-diabetes-audit/README.md

 # National Paediatric Diabetes Audit (NPDA)

-A Django project to upload data for the NPDA
+A Django project to upload and edit data for the NPDA

 It needs some environment variables stored in ```envs/.env``` to work (see example.env)